MRIresearch/bidsconvert/README.md

 Docker image for converting DICOMS to BIDS format using dcm2bids version 2.1.4 (https://github.com/cbedetti/Dcm2Bids/)

 # Usage of bidsconvert.py
+The current docker image can be pulled from the docker hub as follows.
+The image takes up about 2 Gb when it is downloaded.

+`docker pull orbisys/bidsconvert:0.2`

 Open a terminal and run docker image as shown further below to convert dicoms in `$PWD/DICOM` to BIDS format in `$PWD/nifti` using the helper python program `bidsconvert.py`.

 This example creates bids files for subject `106` and for a session `post` thus creating the folder structure `sub-106 -> ses-post ->`